Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Comparison to literature distances

 \section{Comparison to literature distances}

-As a well studied galaxy, multiple distance measurements to M\,104 exist with varying accuracy.
-As described in Sect. \ref{sect:intro} and discussed by \cite{McQuinn2016}, distances to M\,104 vary between $\sim$ 7 and 22 Mpc, with the more accurate measurements placing the galaxy between 8 and 10 Mpc (e.g. \citealt{Jensen2003, Spitler2006, McQuinn2016}). \cite{McQuinn2016} note that distance measurements for M\,104 based on the Tully-Fisher relation generally find larger distances, between $\sim$ 11 -- 22 Mpc \citep{Bottinelli1984, Tully1988, Sorce2014}.
+As a well studied galaxy, multiple distance measurements to M104 exist with varying accuracy.
+As described in Sect. \ref{sect:intro} and discussed by \cite{McQuinn2016}, distances to M104 vary between $\sim$ 7 and 22 Mpc, with the more accurate measurements placing the galaxy between 8 and 10 Mpc (e.g. \citealt{Jensen2003, Spitler2006, McQuinn2016}). \cite{McQuinn2016} note that distance measurements for M104 based on the Tully-Fisher relation generally find larger distances, between $\sim$ 11 -- 22 Mpc \citep{Bottinelli1984, Tully1988, Sorce2014}.
 This may be due to the peculiar morphology and spatially restricted gas distribution of M104 that make the morphological classification of this galaxy somewhat uncertain, and set it apart from more typical elliptical and spiral galaxies.

-In Fig.~\ref{fig:distances_literature}, we show distances from the literature in comparison with our fiducial GCVD distance of $D = 9.00 \pm 0.29$ Mpc from fitting the combined $V$-band magnitudes (see Sect. \ref{sect:distance}).
+In Fig.~\ref{fig:distances_literature}, we show distances from the literature in comparison with our fiducial GCVD distance of $D = 9.00 \pm 0.29$ (stat.) $\pm$ 0.26 (syst.)
+Mpc from fitting the combined $V$-band magnitudes (see Sect. \ref{sect:distance}).
+We show both the statistical uncertainty and the quadrature sum of statistical and systematic uncertainty (in light grey) to visualise a total uncertainty.
+Distances based on the Tully-Fisher relation were excluded from Fig. \ref{fig:distances_literature} due to the aforementioned reasons.
 As can be seen from this figure, the GCVD distance compares well against literature measurements from various sources.
 For example, the median of the shown GCLF, PNLF, SBF, and TRGB distances is at 9.25 Mpc, and calculating the weighted mean taking the statistical uncertainties into account, we find $<D> = 9.09 \pm 0.08$ Mpc, with a dispersion of 0.60 Mpc.

 We find that the GCVD distance agrees very well with the PNLF distances reported by \cite{Ciardullo1993}, \cite{Ford1996}, and \cite{Ferrarese2000} that are all based on the dataset collected by \cite{Ford1996}.
 While \cite{Ciardullo1993} used a preliminary analysis of the PNLF at that time, \cite{Ferrarese2000} re-computed the PNLF distance after deriving a Cepheid-based calibration for PNLF and other distance indicators.
 A similar Cepheid-based calibration was used for their SBF distance, based on HST imaging obtained with the wide field planetary camera 2 (WFPC2) described in \cite{Ajhar1997} and later used in \cite{Tonry2001}. \cite{Jensen2003} used new HST Near Infrared Camera and Multi-Object Spectrometer (NICMOS) data for their SBF distance measurement, which is also in agreement with the GCVD distance.